How To Henna Your Hair

 Lemon Juice or Water in Henna for Hair ?

-Henna Attains Best Dye Release with Water
+Henna ‘s Best Best Dye Release with Water – a German study by a Henna Specialist

 henna paste mixed with plain hot waterhenna paste mixed with hot water and cidar vinegar